Baaleos/nwnx2-linux/plugins/combat/README.md

 ## nwnx_combat

 This plugin is a nearly complete replacement of the NWN combat engine.
-It's not meant as a replacement for nwnx\_weapons and nwnx\_defense, tho it is incompatible with and replaces the functions of both.
+It's not meant as a replacement per se for nwnx\_weapons and nwnx\_defense, tho it is incompatible with and replaces the functions of both.
 The purpose and goal of this plugin is to give people complete control over the combat engine and so would require programming modifications in C++.
+So nwnx\_weapon and nwnx\_defense are more user friendly from NWScript.

 ## Status
 * Currently still in alpha stage.

 ## Dependencies:
 * nwnx_effects
+* nwnx_items
 * A couple new 2da files.
 * ???